dave-lloyd/Get-EnvironmentReport/README.md

     SIOC - whether enabled or not
     VMFS version
     NAA
+    ProvisionedGB - view to see if overprovisioned due to thin provisioning.

 ## Credentials required
 An account with the Read-only role is sufficient for this script.